Erik-TH/P12-OC/README.md

 - The `npm install` command will allow you to install the dependencies.
 - The `npm start` command will allow you to run the project.

+- The .env file contain REACT_APP_BACKEND_URL to change the URL to the BACKEND API.